skrbyrm/dev/0.Terraform/README.md

 # Provisioning Virtual Machines on Google Cloud with Terraform and Automating the Deployment of Containerized Applications using Bash Script
+This repository provides scripts and instructions for provisioning virtual machines on Google Cloud Platform using Terraform and automating the deployment of containerized applications using a Bash script.

 ## Add firewall rule
 ```